ramseskamanda/ramseskamanda/README.md

-- 👋 Hi, I’m @ramseskamanda
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 👋 Hi, I'm @ramseskamanda, I'm currently a freelance software engineer from Luxembourg 🇱🇺

 👀 I’m interested in a lot of topics, mainly AI (especially RL), blockchain, and distributed computing.